Privacy Policy

 6. Rights of data subjects

-Data subjects whose personal data we process have a right of appeal to a competent supervisory authority.
-The supervisory authority for data protection in Switzerland is the Federal Data Protection and Information Commissioner (FDPIC).
+The data protection supervisory authority for private data controllers and federal bodies in Switzerland is the Federal Data Protection and Information Commissioner (FDPIC).

 7. Data security